Constitution

 PARAGRAPH 2 The order of business for the Annual Meeting shall be as follows:

-1. Reading of minutes of the previous Annual Meeting.
+3. Reading and approval of minutes of the previous Annual Meeting

-2. President’s Address which shall include the annual report of the activities of the Board of Directors and such recommendations as he may desire to make to the Society.
+4. President’s Address which shall include the annual report of the activities of the Board of Directors and such recommendations as he may desire to make to the Society

 CHAPTER III – ELECTION OF OFFICERS

-PARAGRAPH 1 The Nominating Committee as prescribed in Article V, Section 3, of By-Laws, shall prepare and submit to the Secretary-Treasurer, at least 90 days prior to the date of the Annual Meeting, a list of proposed Officers and Directors, to be voted on in accordance with the Constitution and By-Laws.
-The candidates for the offices of President-Elect, Vice-President, NSPS Director and Secretary-Treasurer shall be from the area at large.
-Directors shall be elected by and from his/her respective Districts.
+PARAGRAPH 1 The Nominating Committee as prescribed in Article V, Section 3, of By-Laws, shall prepare and submit to the Secretary-Treasurer, at least 90 days prior to the date of the Annual Meeting, a list of proposed Officers and At Large Directors, to be voted on in accordance with the Constitution and By-Laws.
+The candidates for the offices of Vice-President, NSPS Director, NSPS Trustee, Secretary-Treasurer, and At-Large Directors shall be from the area at large.
+Chapter Directors shall be elected by and from their respective Chapters.
 The Committee shall secure a statement from each of the proposed candidates that they will serve if elected, before they shall be placed in nomination.
 Only members who are in good standing and whose dues are currently paid are eligible for nomination.

 PARAGRAPH 2 The Nominating Committee shall endeavor to nominate for office those who have served on committees or on the Board of Directors.
 It shall also give due consideration to the geographical distribution of the candidates so that insofar as is practicable, various sections of the area shall be represented by nominees.